visgl/deck.gl/docs/api-reference/json/json-configuration.md

 * `enumerations` - a map of enumerations that should be made available to the JSON string resolver.

 > * `reactComponents` - a map of general react components that should be made available to the JSON class resolver.
-> React support is experiemntal.
+> React support is experimental.
 The React dependency has to be injected via the configuration

 See more details in the `Configuration Reference` section.